By: Leslie Raney

-What does this mean for my practice?
+What does this mean for my practice or hospital?

 When a patient performs a Google search, they now see reviews from third-party sites such as Yelp, Healthgrades, Vitals, etc., making your practice’s ratings on these sites more visible and relevant than ever.